Yealm River Lifeboat Station: History

-On the report and recommendation of the Inspector of Lifeboats, following his visit at the invitation of local residents, it was decided at the meeting of the RNLI committee of management on 1 March 1877, to establish a lifeboat station at the mouth of the River Yealm, near Plymouth, and to appropriate to the station, the gift of £800 received from an anonymous donor, A. B. S., with a lifeboat to be named Bowman.
-"There are plenty of fishermen .to man the Life-boat, which can be readily launched in smooth water at all tides and in any wind; while she is in a good windward position for commanding Bigbury Bay in westerly and southwesterly gales, which are the most prevalent ones in this district."
+On the report and recommendation of the Inspector of Lifeboats, following his visit at the invitation of local residents, it was decided at the meeting of the RNLI committee of management on 1 March 1877, to establish a lifeboat station at the mouth of the River Yealm, near Plymouth, and to appropriate to the station, the gift of £800 received from an anonymous donor, 'A. B. S.', with a lifeboat to be named Bowman.
+"There are plenty of fishermen to man the Life-boat, which can be readily launched in smooth water at all tides and in any wind; while she is in a good windward position for commanding Bigbury Bay in westerly and southwesterly gales, which are the most prevalent ones in this district."

-A new stone-built boathouse and slipway was constructed, at a cost of £345, on land granted by Rev, Duke Yonge, MA.
+A new stone-built boathouse and slipway was constructed, at a cost of £345, on land granted by Rev. Duke Yonge, MA.
 A new 35-foot self-righting 'Pulling and Sailing (P&S) lifeboat, one with (10) oars and sails, costing £432-12s, was sent to the station along with its launching carriage.
 On 27 April 1878, a service of dedication was carried out by the Rev. Yonge, followed by a naming ceremony.
 The lifeboat, as requested by the donor, was named Bowman, after which it was launched for a demonstration to the assembled crowd.

-In a south-west gale on the night of 28 January 1885, both the and Yealm River lifeboats were called to the barque Wellington of Windsor, Nova Scotia, which had drifted ashore.
-The vessel had been under tow by the Government tug Scotia, following an incident aboard, which had cost the lives of the Captain and two crew, whilst on passage from Le Havre to New York.
-The lifeboats spent several hours transferring lines to and from the tug, until at 04:30 the following morning, the vessel was out of danger, grounded in the Yealm estuary.
-The River Yealm lifeboat crew were then tasked by the Queen's Harbour Master to guard the crew and vessel, and remained there until 16:00, when the vessel was towed to Plymouth Sound.

 Two more lifeboats would come to serve at Yealm River.
 In 1887, a new 34-foot lifeboat arrived on station.
-Funded by the legacy of the late Mrs. Thomas, of Nunney, Somerset, at the donors request, the lifeboat was named Darling (ON 163).
-The lifeboat would serve for 17 years, until she was replaced in 1904 by the 35-foot Michael Smart (ON 527), funded from the legacy of the late Mr. Michael Smart of Tewkesbury, Gloucestershire.
+This boat was built by Messrs Woolfe & Son in 1887 at the cost of £384.10.0d funded by the legacy of the late Mrs. Thomas, of Nunney, Somerset, and at the donors request the lifeboat was named Darling (ON 163).
+She was 34-foot 1in long, of a self-righting design, with two masts, standing lugs and jib, and 10 oars.
+The lifeboat would serve for 17 years during which time five launches took place, but no lives were recorded as being saved.

+Darling was replaced in 1904 by the 35-foot Michael Smart (ON 527), costing £800, funded from the legacy of the late Mr. Michael Smart of Tewkesbury, Gloucestershire.
+She was a self righting boat, 35-foot long with an 8-foot beam and 10 oars double banked.
+This lifeboat is recorded as having been launched nine times, rescuing two lives..

 At a meeting of the RNLI committee of management on 20 January 1927, it was decided to close Yealm River lifeboat station.

-The lifeboat station still stands, as is believed to now be a private residence.
-The lifeboat on station at the time of closure, Michael Smart (ON 527), was sold from service in 1927, but no further records of the lifeboat are available.
+The lifeboat station still stands, and is now a private residence.
+The lifeboat on station at the time of closure, Michael Smart (ON 527), was sold from service in 1927.